manickprabu/appeal-planning-decision/packages/clamav-proxy/README.md

-# Appeals Service API
+# ClamAV Proxy API

-The microservice API for the appeals service
+The microservice API for the clamav proxy.

 ## Commands